officialdannyroque/Dannys-Diner/Solution.md

 ---

-### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier.
+How many points would each customer have?

 ```sql
 SELECT s.customer_id,